RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 The `INFO` command can now accept multiple section arguments (requires Redis database version 7 or later).

-#### Triggers and Functions preview
+#### Triggers and functions preview

-A preview of Triggers and Functions, which allow JavaScript functions to run inside Redis on-demand or when certain events occur, is available in Redis Enterprise version 7.2.
+A preview of triggers and functions, which allow JavaScript functions to run inside Redis on-demand or when certain events occur, is available in Redis Enterprise version 7.2.

-The preview version of Triggers and Functions is not intended for production use since the API might change in the future and potentially cause application issues when upgrading to a later version.
-During preview, Triggers and Functions is not supported for databases with Auto Tiering enabled (previously known as Redis on Flash).
+The preview version of triggers and functions is not intended for production use since the API might change in the future and potentially cause application issues when upgrading to a later version.
+During preview, triggers and functions is not supported for databases with Auto Tiering enabled (previously known as Redis on Flash).

 For the full terms, see the [Redis Enterprise Software Agreement](https://redis.com/software-subscription-agreement/).